typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 - **`--includeFileNumberPrefixes`**<br>
   Prefixes generated files and folders with number prefixes.
 This is useful for auto sidebar generation.
 Defaults to `false`.
 - **`--excludeGroups`**<br>
   By default members are grouped by kind (eg Classes, Functions).
-This options excludes such grouping so all members are rendered and sorted at same level.
+This options excludes such grouping so all members are rendered and sorted at the same level.
 Defaults to `false`.

 Please see [File output and content organization](./docs/file-output-options.md) for further documentation.